Henry Field (1841–1890)

 Henry Field (1841 – December 22, 1890) was an American businessman and philanthropist.
-A millionaire, Field was involved in the business ventures of his brother Marshall Field, as well as many other commercial ventures.
+A millionaire, Field was involved in the business ventures of his brother Marshall Field, and many other commercial ventures.

-Through his wedding to Florence Lathrop in 1878, Field became a member of the prestigious Barbour family.
+Through his marriage to Florence Lathrop in 1878, Field became a member of the prestigious Barbour family.

 Early life

 Field was born in Conway, Massachusetts in 1841.

 Adult life

 In 1861, Field moved to Chicago, Illinois.
 Field quickly received employment at Cooley, Farwell & Co, where his brother Marshall also worked.

 When Field, Leiter & Company, the business of his elder brother Marshall, was established in 1869, Field became a member of the firm.
 Field would become a millionaire, serving as a junior partner of the company.

 On October 29, 1879, at the age of 38, Field wed the 21-year-old Florence Lathrop at the Byrd's Nest Chapel, in Elmhurst, Illinois.
 Florence, a daughter of Jedediah Hyde Lathrop, was a member of the prestigious Barbour family.

 After their wedding, Field and his new wife lived abroad in Paris for two years, with Field working as a foreign buyer in Europe for Field, Leiter & Company, which would soon be renamed Marshall Field & Company.

 Upon returning to the United States, the Fields resided in Chicago.
-In March 1882, Florence gave birth two their first child, a daughter who she named after her dead sister Minna (who would later take the name Minna Field Page).
-In December 1883 Florence gave birth two their second daughter, who they named Florence (who would ultimately marry into the name Florence Field Lindsay).
+In March 1882, Florence gave birth to their first child, a daughter who she named after her dead sister Minna (who would later take the name Minna Field Page).
+In December 1883 Florence gave birth to their second daughter, who they named Florence (who would ultimately marry and become Florence Field Lindsay).
 In 1888, she gave birth to a third daughter, who they named Gladys.
 Glayds would die eight months after birth.

-When the he and his returned to the United States in 1882, Field took a year's leave from Marshall Field & Company, returning only briefly before retiring from business in 1883, partially due to his failing health.
+When they returned to the United States in 1882, Field took a year's leave from Marshall Field & Company, returning only briefly before retiring from business in 1883, partially due to his failing health.
 He would take a European trip after retiring, and return from it in improved health.
 Field would return briefly to his brother's company again from 1885 until 1889, before again retiring.
 In the years after retiring from his brother's company, Field traveled extensively abroad.